DCsunset/socks5-protocol/README.md

 - `AuthResp`: Server's response to `AuthReq`
 - `ConnReq`: The message from client to request a connection, binding, or association
 - `ConnResp`: Server's response to `ConnReq`
+- `UdpReq`: Message for UDP communication between server and client

+All the above message types have corresponding encoding and decoding functions.
+A `SockError` will be thrown when encoding/decoding fails.

 ## License